 (Edited from: https://www.bachflowers.com/

 As soon as I read that this flower essence could help the current angst among us, I placed an order for several bottles of Bach Sweet Chestnut, due to arrive in January.
-Please contact me if you would like one, or you can order directly from Bach Flower Essence.
+Please contact me if you would like one, order through my affiliate link, or you can order directly from Bach Flower Essence.

 If you find that you are still having difficulties managing feelings of discouragement, despair, hopelessness or anxiety, please reach out to us, or contact a healthcare professional that may be able to help.
 DO practice nurturing self-care.